-To save the documents as PDF, Microsoft Word or Open Office formats click Export.
+To print these documents or export as PDF, Microsoft Word or Open Office formats click Export.
 Select the format from the Output format: from the dropdown box then click Export.

 Alternatively to preview a document click Preview.

-For more detailed information about these management documents turn to pages 28-59.
+For more detailed information about these management documents turn to pages 28-61.